 Vitamin D also plays an integral role in optimising calcium status by increasing uptake in the gut and reducing excretion via the kidneys.
 Melbournians tend to have notoriously low vitamin D levels in winter due to our low latitude and reduced exposure to the sun.
 Vichealth did a study in Melbourne last year that found, even when people followed sun exposure guidelines in winter, most were unable to maintain adequate vitamin D levels.
 In Australia, Vitamin D synthesis via the skin must be carefully balanced with skin cancer risk prevention.
 Supplementation in this case is sometimes warranted.

 Of course it is not always necessary to purchase premade supplements.
 I'm currently loving Rosemary Gladstar's book 'Herbal Remedies for Children's Health'.
 She gives a wonderful herbal tea recipe to supplement a natural diet rich in calcium.
+You can make it yourself using the recipe below, or you can purchase it readymade and certified organic here.

 Ingredients: 1 part dried nettles (Urtica dioica) 2 parts oat straw (Avena sativa) 1 part raspberry leaves (Rubus ideus) 2 parts lemon balm (Melissa officinalis) 3 parts rosehips (Rosa canina) 1/2 part cinnamon (Broken quills) A pinch of stevia to sweeten (optional).
 Combine herbs and store in an airtight container.